Psifi-Solutions/csrf-csrf/README.md

   request: Request,
   response: Response,
   {
-    overwrite?: boolean, // Set to true to force a new token to be generated validateOnReuse?: boolean, // Set to false to generate a new token if token re-use is invalid } // optional
+    cookieOptions?: CookieOptions, // overrides cookieOptions previously configured just for this call overwrite?: boolean, // Set to true to force a new token to be generated validateOnReuse?: boolean, // Set to false to generate a new token if token re-use is invalid } // optional